cjdbarlow/Part-One/inhalational-anaesthetic-agents.md

 Achieving the required P<sub>B</sub> requires maintaining P<sub>A</sub> at a high enough level.
 By increasing P<sub>A</sub>, the pressure gradient for diffusion into blood, and therefore CNS, is increased.

 The speed of onset of an inhalational agent is dependent on:
-* **Alveolar concentration of agent**
+* Alveolar concentration of agent
+* Drug uptake from the lungs

+Factors affecting **alveolar concentration of agent:**
 * **Inspired concentration**
     A high inspired concentration (*F*<sub>i</sub>) will increase the rate of increase of alveolar concentration (*F*<sub>A</sub>).
 Inspired concentration is dependent on:
     * Delivered concentration in fresh gas
     * Fresh gas flow
     **Increasing FGF** (and the concentration of agent in the added gas) increases *F*<sub>i</sub>.
     * Volume of the breathing system
     A **lower circuit volume** will increase the rate at which the patient reaches equilibrium with the circuit, and therefore **increase *F*<sub>i</sub>**.
     * Circuit absorption
     **Absorption of agent** by the circuit will **decrease *F*<sub>i</sub>**.
 * **V<sub>A</sub>**
 Increased alveolar ventilation increases *F*<sub>i</sub>, as it replenishes agent that has been taken up into the vasculature.
+    * Similarly, increased **dead space** will prolong induction, as anaesthetic gas will be delivered to non-perfused alveoli.
 * **FRC**
 A **large FRC** will dilute the amount of agent inspired with each breath, and so **reduce *F*<sub>i</sub>**.
     * This is measured with the V<sub>A</sub>/FRC ratio
     Increased ratio increases speed of onset.
         * Normal in adults: 1.5:1
         * Normal in neonates: 5:1
 * **Second gas effect**
 Use of N<sub>2</sub>O with another agent will increase the P<sub>A</sub> of that agent.
 This is because:
     * N<sub>2</sub>O is **20x** as soluble in blood as either blood or nitrogen, and is administered in high concentrations, so it is rapidly absorbed from alveoli
     * If nitrous oxide is delivered at high concentrations, it's rapid absorption means that alveoli will **shrink**, causing:
         * An increase in the fractional concentration of all other gases
         This is known as the **concentration effect**, and increases the pressure gradient driving diffusion into blood, increasing speed of onset.
-                * The concentration effect is the cause of the second gas effect.
+            * The concentration effect is the cause of the second gas effect
+            * The concentration effect is more profound in lung units with moderately **low V/Q ratios**, causing in a large increase in F<sub>a</sub>.
+            This results in a larger value of F<sub>a</sub> for any given F<sub>A</sub>, *even at steady state*.
-            * Augmented ventilation as more inhalational agent is drawn in the alveoli.
+        * Augmented ventilation as more inhalational agent is drawn in the alveoli
     * The second gas effect also causes **diffusion hypoxia**
-    When inspired N<sub>2</sub>O is reduced, N<sub>2</sub>O will leave blood and enter the alveolus, displacing other gases in the alveolus.
+    When inspired N<sub>2</sub>O is reduced, N<sub>2</sub>O will leave blood and enter the alveolus, displacing other gases in the alveolus
         * This can cause a reduction in PAO<sub>2</sub>, and therefore hypoxaemia
         * Diffusion hypoxia is avoided by delivering 100% oxygen, which maintains an adequate PAO<sub>2</sub> as N<sub>2</sub>O is removed

+INSERT FI/FA EQUILIBRIUJM GRAPH HERE.

-* **Drug uptake from the lungs**
+Factors affecting **drug uptake from the lungs:**
 * **Blood:gas partition coefficient**
 Agents with a low blood:gas partition coefficient reach $$F_A \over F_I$$ equilibrium more rapidly.
 The blood:gas coefficient is affected by:
     * Temperature
     Blood:gas partition coefficients decrease as temperature increases.
     * Haematocrit
     Variable effect, which depends on the particular agents affinity for red cells or plasma (and serum constituents, e.g. albumin).
         * An agent that is less soluble in red cells (e.g. isoflurane) will have a decreased blood-gas partition coefficient in anaemia.
     * Fat
     Blood:gas partition coefficient increases following fat ingestion.
 * **Alveolar blood flow**
 Increased alveolar blood flow increases uptake and delivery to tissues, including the CNS.
     * However, the increased uptake causes a reduction in P<sub>A</sub>
     Therefore, **rate of onset** is **reduced** when **alveolar blood flow** is **high**.
         * This effect is more pronounced with agents with a high blood:gas partition coefficient
         * Alveolar blood flow is a function of:
             * Cardiac output
             * Shunt
 * **Alveolar-Venous partial pressure gradient**
 The difference in partial pressure of agent in the alveolus and venous blood is due to the uptake of drug in tissues.
 Tissue uptake is dependent on:
     * Tissue blood flow
     As the CNS has a high blood flow, it will equilibrate more quickly.
     * Blood:tissue solubility coefficients
         * Muscle has a similar affinity as blood, but equilibrates more slowly than the CNS due to lower blood flow
         * Fat has a much higher affinity for anaesthetic than muscle, but equilibrates very slowly due to the very low blood flow
         This has a greater effect in obese people, especially during prolonged anaesthesia, as they have a longer equilibration time and therefore prolonged emergence.

 ###Recovery from Anaesthesia
 Recovery is dependent on how quickly an inhalational agent can be eliminated from the effect site, and is affected by: